-Before a solar system can be installed on a property, the system owner must complete all the necessary permitting requirements.
-Depending on the state, local government, type and size of the system, the permitting process requires significant time and cost, both on the residential and commercial scale.
+Before a solar system can be installed on a property, the system owner must meet a variety of permitting requirements.
+Depending on the state, local government, type and size of the system, the permitting process can require significant time and cost, with both at residential and commercial systems.
 Understanding the various permitting requirements for each state and municipality can be quite difficult and burdensome to deal with, particularly for small installers with limited resources.

-Ideally, the permitting process could be streamlined and made cost-effective with federal legislation that would standardize the permitting process.
-A streamlined and cost-effective permitting process for installers will yield increased solar deployment, both for photovoltaic (PV) and solar heating and cooling (SHC) systems on the residential and commercial scale.
+Studies have shown that soft costs, including the costs of permitting and inspection, are representing an increasing share of the overall price of a residential solar system.
+A streamlined and cost-effective permitting process for installers can yield increased solar deployment, both for photovoltaic (PV) and solar heating and cooling (SHC) systems on the residential and commercial scale.
 A report released by SunRun shows that a standardized permitting process for residential systems could reduce costs by $1 billion over 5 years.

 SEIA is working to remove this market barrier through educating industry and policymakers, easing permitting times, and creating an environment of success for model permitting on the federal, state, and local levels.